pbcpraveen/pbcpraveen.github.io/_pages/cv.md

 ======
 * **K-Stack** : K-Stack is a web application that provides facilities to communicate with groups who share interests in same field of study.
 Users can communicate with other fellow group member by either a text chat or a real time video chat.
 This provides free online classes with the users mutually benefiting each other.
-* **Automatic Number Plate Recognition System** : APNR is a model that aims to automate the surveillance vehicle entering and exiting the factory.
+* **Automatic Number Plate Recognition System** : ANPR is a model that aims to automate the surveillance vehicle entering and exiting the factory.
 * **School Of Curious** : The project was aimed to make learning more interactive using Machine learning and computer vision.
 * **GeoLifeCLEF** : The aim of the research is to find the occurrence  of all species for the particular latitude and longitude using environmental data at that location.
 * **Flight Delay Prediction** : This is a research project that aims to predict the delay of the fight based on the weather condition and time of departure.